lpacher/lae/fpga/labs/lab2/README.md

 In this second lab we introduce basic **Verilog bitwise logic operators** to implement fundamental **logic gates** such as AND, NAND, OR, NOR, XOR and XNOR.

-The digital circuit that we are going to describe and simulate in Verilog in is the following:
+The digital circuit that we are going to describe and simulate in Verilog is the following:

 <br />